taolson/Admiran/doc/Compiler.md

 * line number
 * column number

+A custom `ordI` instance for `psError` (`cmppsError`) compares the severities, then line numbers, then column numbers of two errors, the idea being that when there are multiple errors down multiple parse paths, the most-likely intended parse is either the one where we made unambiguous progress (severity 2 from a p_expected parse), or the one where we've made the most progress (greater line/char index).

 #### `p_error`

-When the parser `p_error` is called with a severity value and error string, it compares the error against the `psErr` held in the parser state, and replaces the `psErr` value with whichever compares `max` (the deepest via line/col number, or, if equal, the severity).
-This is a heuristic to pick which error to report when all parsing alternatives have failed, the theory being that the best error to report is likely to be the one that proceeded the furthest before encountering an error.
+When the parser `p_error` is called with a severity value and error string, it compares the error against the `psErr` held in the parser state, and replaces the `psErr` value with whichever compares `max` according to the `cmppsError` function.

 #### `p_alt`